 We can't wait to see you on campus for worship again!
 Please note that our early service is moving back to its original time of 9:30 AM effective August 9.

-At this time, ONLY our Sunday morning worship services will resume. iCONNECT Bible Studies and Wednesday evening services along with other activities will be phased in at a later time.
+Beginning August 9, ONLY our Sunday morning worship services are meeting on campus. iCONNECT Bible Studies and Wednesday evening services along with other activities will be phased in at a later time.

 As we do gather together, we have some important information and procedures that we will follow for the safety of all of our members and guests.

 We will be making the public service seating areas as safe and secure and spacious as possible in accordance with CDC guidelines.

 I am SO SORRY for this second email of the day, but unfortunately I have some bad news.
 We have decided to cancel “in-person” worship for this Sunday.
 We made that decision for a couple of reasons.
 First, the mayor and county judge have specifically asked churches not to meet.
 The cases of COVID are rising dramatically in Houston and they’ve asked that we do all we can to help slow the spread.
 While we always have the RIGHT to meet, we are choosing not to in order to love and serve our city.